Open Data Hub logo

 Configuring TrustyAI with a database

 If you have a relational database in your OpenShift Container Platform cluster such as MySQL or MariaDB, you can configure TrustyAI to use your database instead of a persistent volume claim (PVC).
 Using a database instead of a PVC for storage can improve scalability, performance, and data management in TrustyAI.
+Provide TrustyAI with a database configuration secret before deployment.
+You can create a secret or specify the name of an existing Kubernetes secret within your project.

 Prerequisites